-The broad-based Investment Bank division focuses on service and advisory operations in Equities, Investment Banking and Financial Markets.
-At year-end 2022, our Research team covered 1,134 stocks.
+The broad-based Investment Bank division focuses on service and advisory operations in equities, investment banking and financial markets.
+At year-end 2023, our Equity Research team covered 767 pan-European stocks.
 In addition, we support IPOs, capital increases and secondary placements.
 Trading transactions are conducted on a client-induced basis with equities, securities, financial instruments and foreign exchange; proprietary trading only takes place in individual cases in connection with client transactions.